chrisclark/blog/content/actually-understanding-timezones-in-postgres-applications.md

      2016-08-12 10:22:31.949271-07

 Whaaaaaa??!
 It turns out that *every Postgres session has its own time zone*.
 Whoa.
+The 'timezone' setting that we specified in the postgresql.conf file actually just provides a default timezone value to every session, nothing more than that.

-And this is where it's very easy to get surprised.
+And this is where it's easy to get very surprised.
 For instance, when Django connects to Postgres, it
 '[ensures timezone](https://github.com/django/django/blob/master/django/db/backends/postgresql/base.py#L195)'
 and slaps the application time zone onto the psycopg2 connection so